pce/galleriet/README.md

 galleriet
 =========

-..gernerates a simple single-file html image gallery of a folder
+..generates a simple single-file html image gallery of a folder

 BUILD